-Startup Costs - Those reasonable and necessary preparation costs incurred by a provider in the period of developing the provider's ability to deliver services.
+Startup costs are those reasonable and necessary preparation costs incurred by a provider in the period of developing the provider's ability to deliver services.
 Startup costs can be incurred before the beginning of a newly formed business and/or before the beginning of a new contract or program for an existing business.
 Allowable startup costs include, but are not limited to, employee salaries, utilities, rent, insurance, employee training costs, and any other allowable costs incident to the startup period.
-Startup costs do not include capital purchases, which are purchased assets meeting the criteria for depreciation as described in the Cost Determination Process Rules.
-Any costs that are properly identified as organization costs or construction costs must be appropriately classified as such and excluded from startup costs.
+Startup costs do not include capital purchases, which are purchased assets meeting the criteria for depreciation [as described in the Cost Determination Process Rules]...Any costs that are properly identified as organization costs or construction costs must be appropriately classified as such and excluded from startup costs.
 Allowable startup costs should be amortized for no less than 60 consecutive months.
 If the business component or corporation never commences actual operations, or if the new contract/program never delivers services, the startup costs are unallowable.
-Refer to 1 TAC Section 355.103(b)(20)(D).

-Vendor Hold - HHSC rules specify that payments from HHSC or DFPS may be withheld from contracted providers in certain specific situations, as described in 1 TAC Section 355.111.
+Vendor Hold - HHSC rules specify that payments may be withheld from contracted providers in certain specific situations, as described in 1 TAC Section 355.111.